 - Most ward libraries host free reading sessions weekly

-- Japanese-language; English versions occasional at central library
+- Japanese-language; English versions occasional at the central library

 - Toddler picture-book hours: typically 10:00 or 14:00